 What?!
 You have owned a restaurant?
 This is the common response I get when I mention that chapter from our business lives.
 Well, the whole story isn’t glamorous at all.
 Here is part of the story from Chapter 1, “The Rest of the Business Story” in DIY Kitchen Chemistry.

 The setting was in the kitchen of PB&J’s Live on a busy Friday night.
 It was the winter of 1996.
 Dennis and I were friends and business partners.
 Keegan, my son, was four years old and I was a single mother.
-Dennis was single and a budding serial entrepreneur.
 The stress level at our restaurant, PB&J’s Live, was high.
 The business was surviving from week to week on the income brought in on Friday and Saturday Comedy nights.
 I ran the kitchen, and Dennis was in charge of everything else.

 Finances were too tight to have a babysitter, so Keegan was tucked in a safe corner within my line of sight.
 When the orders started coming in that Friday evening, I handed Keegan a box of markers and gave him directions to stay on the milk crate.
 I could swear that I had also handed him paper to write on, but given what happened next, maybe I forgot?
 It is likely that I had it in my mind to give him paper and markers, but I had too much on my mind, and the small details must have escaped me.
 From Keegan’s perspective, the only thing missing in the scenario was something upon which to color.